Introductio in analysin infinitorum

 Introductio in analysin infinitorum (Latin: Introduction to the Analysis of the Infinite) is a two-volume work by Leonhard Euler which lays the foundations of mathematical analysis.
 Written in Latin and published in 1748, the Introductio contains 18 chapters in the first part and 22 chapters in the second.
 It has Eneström numbers E101 and E102.
+It is considered the first precalculus book.